Bertrand256/dash-masternode-tool/README.md

 To broadcast information about your Masternode, click the button "Start Masternode using Trezor".
 This step will cause  dialogs for Trezor PIN/password to show up and finally Trezor will ask you for broadcast-message signature.

 ### Comments
-I tested application on Mac and Windows 7 with Masternode working on Debian 8 (Jessie).
+This app has been tested on Mac and Windows 7 with Masternode working on Debian 8 (Jessie).
 There are many other possible  configurations, so it is also possible, that something will not work in your environment.
-If such things happen, you can reach me at blogin[at]nullteq.com, so I'll try help you.
+If such thing happens, you can reach me at blogin[at]nullteq.com, so I'll try to help you.